AZNG assists active component with vaccinations of service members and dependents

-Arizona National Guard service member’s help administer the COVID-19 vaccination to active duty service member’s and dependents at Luke Air Force Base, Glendale, Ariz., May 18, 2021.
+Arizona Air National Guard Capt.
+Jessica Bunker, 161st Medical Group, officer in-charge of Infection Prevention, checks-in a service member before the COVID-19 vaccination is administered at Luke Air Force Base, Glendale, Ariz.
+May 24, 2021.
 The Arizona National Guard is partnering with active duty components to surge capacity and capability in providing vaccinations to service members and their dependents.
-(U.S. Army National Guard video by Spc.
-Thurman Snyder)
+(U.S. Air National Guard photo by Tech.
+Sgt.
+Michael Matkin)

 |Date Taken: